 Teeth Grinding in Children

-Teeth grinding also affect children.
+Teeth grinding also affects children.
 It tends to occur after their adult teeth or baby teeth first appear, but it normally stops when their adult teeth have fully formed.
 You should see your general practitioner if you are concerned about your children’s grinding, especially if it is affecting their sleep.

 Treatment for Bruxism